-Members are provided ICT equipment (including mobile devices) by DPS as office resources.
-Additional ICT equipment and services can be provided by DPS with costs met from members’ annual budget for office expenses.
+Parliamentarians are provided ICT equipment (including mobile devices) by DPS as office resources.
+Additional ICT equipment and services can be provided by DPS with costs met from parliamentarians’ annual budget for office expenses.
 The cost of software, including cloud-based services and storage, can also be met as an office expense.

 MOP(S) staff who are required to meet costs personally, such as mobile phone and data use, may wish to seek a discretionary payment.
-This is provided under clause 27 of the MOP(S) Enterprise Agreement.
+This is provided under clause 26 of the MOPS Enterprise Agreement.

 To be eligible:

-- You must be a current MOP(S) employee
+- You must be a current MOP(S) Act employee

-- You mustn’t have received reimbursement or compensation through other means
+- You mustn’t have received, or be intending to receive, reimbursement or compensation through other means

-- You must have incurred additional costs that you would not have otherwise incurred, e.g. additional mobile data costs beyond the allocation under your mobile plan
+- You must have incurred additional costs (which are able to be quantified) that you would not have otherwise incurred, e.g. additional mobile data costs beyond the allocation under your mobile plan

 - The additional costs must represent value for money, e.g. you sought to minimise costs by purchasing an additional block of data, rather than paying for individual gigabytes